anthony-pardo/book-tracker/README.md

     $ shotgun

 And navigate to the ip address listed for the web server in your browser.
-Follow the onscreen prompts to navigate the application.
+Follow the onscreen prompts to navigate to the application.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/cli_sci_fi.
+Bug reports and pull requests are welcome on GitHub at https://github.com/anthony-pardo/cli_sci_fi.

 ## License